 All modules, and the degree programme, are subject to review by student questionnaires.
 Informal student evaluation is also obtained at the Staff-Student Committee, and the Board of Studies.
 The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking the students' views on the quality of the learning and teaching in their HEIs.
-Further information is at www.thestudentsurvey.com/ With reference to the outcomes of the NSS and institutional student satisfaction surveys actions are taken at all appropriate levels by the institution.
+With reference to the outcomes of the NSS and institutional student satisfaction surveys actions are taken at all appropriate levels by the institution.

-Mechanisms for gaining student feedback Feedback is channelled via the Staff-Student Committee and the Board of Studies.
+Mechanisms for gaining student feedback

+Feedback is channelled via the Staff-Student Committee and the Board of Studies.